kooler/arm64js-sdk/README.md

 ### `vm.resize(cols, rows)`

 Set terminal console size.
 Mainly useful if you are writing your own terminal implementation.

 If you want to use a terminal with your VM it's easier to connect xterm (see "Terminal" section below).

-### `vm.onExit(cb)` → unsubscribe

-The guest's run ended (it halted, or faulted).
-Every later call on the VM rejects with `vm-exited`.

 ### `vm.writeFile(path, data, { mode?, timeoutMs? })`

-Copies `data` (a `Blob` or `File`, bytes, or a string) into the guest as the file `path`, an absolute guest path.
-An existing file is replaced, and a missing folder is created. `mode` sets the permission bits, e.g. `0o755` for a script.
+Copies `data` (a `Blob` or `File`, bytes, or a string) into the VM as the file `path` (an absolute path).
+An existing file is replaced, a missing folder is created.

+- `mode` sets the permission bits, e.g. `0o755` for a script.
+- `timeoutMs` will terminate operation if it doesn't complete within specified time (for example VM is very busy).
+Default is two minutes plus one second per MiB.

-The copy is kept in guest memory, like everything the guest writes, so it has to fit there (`alpine` has 1 GiB).
-Mount a large file instead.
-The default timeout is two minutes plus one second per MiB.
+The copy is kept in VM memory, so it has to fit there (`alpine` for example has 1 GiB).
+If you need to use larger file, use `vm.mount` instead.

+**Files become part of the VM, so when snapshot is taken those files will be present in the snapshot.**

 ### `vm.readFile(path, { maxBytes?, timeoutMs? })` → `Blob`

-Copies the guest's file `path` out.
-The copy is kept in page memory.
-A file larger than `maxBytes` (default 1 GiB, the guest's memory) is refused with `read-failed`, so a program in the guest can't fill your page's memory.
-The default timeout is ten minutes.
-To let the visitor save the file:
+Copies a file out of VM.
+The copy is kept in VM memory, so the file should fit there (default 1 GiB).
+If it doesn't or path is not a file but directory or doesn't exist: the read is refused with `read-failed`.

+Here's example of how file can be downloaded from the VM:

 ```js
 const blob = await vm.readFile('/root/report.pdf');